-The first traffic was due to flow down the Aberdeen Western Pheripheral Route (AWPR) by the end of winter – which Aberdeen and Grampian Chamber of Commerce had clarified meant February.
+The first traffic was due to flow down the Aberdeen Western Peripheral Route (AWPR) by the end of winter – which Aberdeen and Grampian Chamber of Commerce had clarified meant February.

 But after the collapse of Carillion, one of the partners involved in building the road, the project has been hit with major delays.

-Last night Russell Borthwick, chief executive of the chamber of commerce, said they had a duty to keep the people of the north-east informed so that businesses could plan for the year ahead.
+Last night Russell Borthwick, chief executive of the chamber of commerce, said they had a duty to keep the people of the north-east informed so that businesses could make plans.